robotlolita/robotlolita.github.io/_posts/2013-06-06-one-npm-to-rule-them-all.md

 TL;DR:

-- Modularise: write small modules that do only one thing, and compose them together to do more complex stuff.
+- **Modularise**: write small modules that do only one thing, and compose them together to do more complex stuff.
-- Use a package manager: use NPM to manage your dependencies and stop worrying about them.
+- **Use a package manager**: use NPM to manage your dependencies and stop worrying about them.
-- Use CommonJS: it's a simple and expressive module system.
+- **Use CommonJS**: it's a simple and expressive module system.
 And it gives you first-class modules!

 ## Introduction

-If you have ever read my blog, you'd know I'm a strong advocate of both the Unix philosophy and functional programming.
-They both encourage you to write small, self-contained pieces of functionality and compose them together to build bigger things.
-Unfortunately, lots of people writing JavaScript are still in the dark ages when it comes down to modularising their applications.
-You see, there are still plenty of people that think that "The Module Pattern" is a good idea; it is not, however, it's just boilerplate that indicates the lack of proper tooling — and if you ever find yourself having boilerplate, you should be worrying about your tools not solving your problem, because *they aren't*.
+If you have ever read my blog, you'd know I'm a strong advocate of both the *Unix philosophy* and *functional programming*.
+They encourage you to write small, self-contained pieces of functionality and compose them together to build bigger things.
+Unfortunately, lots of people writing JavaScript are still dwelling in the dark ages when it comes down to modularising their applications.
+You see, there are still plenty of people that think that "The Module Pattern" is a good enough idea; it is not, however, it's just boilerplate that indicates the lack of proper tooling — and if you ever find yourself having boilerplate, you should be worrying about your tools not solving your problem, because *that's the first symptom of I Ain't Not Solving Ya Problem, Son*.

 There have been plenty of module solutions over the time in JavaScript, the most expressive and simple of them is still the [CommonJS][] standard, which is used in a slightly different form in Node.
 CommonJS gives you a nice syntax, and more important, **first-class modules**.
 You might ask why first-class modules are important, and I could answer you with "for the same reason first-class functions" are, but instead I will just leave you with a [most awesome keynote that explains that][modules talk], and assume you know the answer from now on.